-An incident register is a record of what happens at a licensed venue.
+An incident register is a record of certain types of incidents that occur at a licensed venue.

 You must maintain an incident register if you are the licensee of a venue that:

-Maintaining an incident register at all times should give you a better understanding of events that may affect the safety of your venue and patrons.
+Maintaining an incident register should give you a better understanding of events that may affect the safety of your venue and patrons.

 It will also help you to develop appropriate strategies to reduce the risk of alcohol-related violence and anti-social behaviour at your venue.